ionic-team/ionic-site/README.md

 ## Third Party Libraries

-3rd part libraries should be concatonated in to the site bundle by adding them via package.json and specifying what files to include in the `assets/3rd-party-libs.json` file.
+3rd part libraries should be concatenated into the site bundle by adding them via package.json and specifying what files to include in the `assets/3rd-party-libs.json` file.

 ## Deploy